chenqianben/Automatic-MRI-Degeneration-Detection/README.md

 # Notes
 - The train process and the pipiline are in Juppyter Notebook for educative demonstration.
 - The **[PIPILINE.ipynb](https://github.com/chenqianben/Project-MRI-Segmentation/blob/master/PIPELINE.ipynb)** collects all the parts.
+- You can also consult the project paper for detailed information.